This page may contain affiliate links for your convenience. Click here to read our full disclosure policy.

 The bright colors instantly make me dream of Spring time.
 Especially with the jar topped with a bird’s nest.
 How adorable is that?

 These Easter jars are perfect to give as gifts.
 It can be hard to find gifts for adults for Easter, so consider this a great idea for gift giving when you fill it with Easter candies.
+(Adults will also appreciate these decoupaged Easter eggs, and these Easter flower basket centerpieces, too.)

 Or, make these for yourself and store candies, nuts, or other foods.